 Address: 6700 Azalea Garden Road, Norfolk, VA 23518,

 The Norfolk Botanical Garden is Virginia’s largest Botanical Garden.
-Adjacent to the Norfolk International Airport, the gardens are housed on 175 acres that can be explored by walking the grounds or taking a guided walking tour.
+Adjacent to the Norfolk International Airport, the gardens are housed on 175 acres that can be explored by walking the grounds or taking a guided walk.

-Several guided tours highlight seasonal gardens, a children’s garden that includes a plant safari, and an adventure garden.
+Several guided tours highlight seasonal gardens, a children’s garden with a plant safari, and an adventure garden.
 Another way to learn about the park’s history and plant diversity is to take a Narrated Tram Tour.

-These beautiful gardens are also home to a unique collection of statues and fine art.
+These beautiful gardens are also home to a unique statues and fine art collection.
 Within the visitor’s center are rotating paintings.
 And pieces by Moses Ezekiel, circa 1800, complement contemporary bronzes by Virginia natives William H. and David H. Turner.

 While meandering, stop by the Marigold & Honey Café and the zoo gift shop for a quick refreshment.
 A trip to the Norfolk Botanical Garden combines history, horticulture, and art, and definitely one of the top things to do in Norfolk.

 The Children’s Museum of Virginia is the largest children’s museum in the state of Virginia and the top and the best thing to do in Norfolk.
 It is located in Olde Town Portsmouth, just across Berkeley Bridge.